LDEO-CREW/Pythonic-DISORT/README.md

 # Introduction
-The Pythonic-DISORT package is a Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a single or multi-layer atmosphere.
+The PythonicDISORT package is a Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a single or multi-layer atmosphere.
 It is coded entirely in Python 3 and in as "Pythonic" a manner as possible: we vectorize as well as use list comprehension and `map` as much as possible.

 It is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: